adnir-andrade/safehouse/docs/about.rst

 Working with "The Safehouse" Project
 ~~~~~~~~~~~~~~~~~~~~~

 The documentation guides you through working with "The Safehouse" project using GitHub as an example.
-However, as you wil lbe working with your local GitLab, you can follow the same steps, but substituting the GitHub repository with your local GitLab repository.
+However, as you will be working with your local GitLab, you can follow the same steps, but substituting the GitHub repository with your local GitLab repository.
 Example:

 Instead of: